Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

-Figure \ref{fig_5_bandwidth}(d) compares the CAR of the four algorithms under different edge bandwidths.
+Fig. \ref{fig_5_bandwidth}(d) compares the CAR of the five algorithms.
 The proposed solution achieves a better performance than the other four algorithms, particularly, in terms of timeliness and consistency of average reward.
 This is because the cooperation of sensing and uploading information among vehicles is more efficient in the proposed solution under the limited bandwidth.
-Figure \ref{fig_5_bandwidth}(e) compares the AQT of the four algorithms.
+Fig. \ref{fig_5_bandwidth}(e) compares the AQT of the five algorithms.
 As noted, the AQT of the proposed solution maintains the lowest under different edge bandwidths, which reflects that the designed proposed solution can allocate the bandwidth more efficiently.
-The advantage can be further justified by Fig. \ref{fig_5_bandwidth}(f), which shows the SR of the four algorithms.
+The advantage can be further justified by Fig. \ref{fig_5_bandwidth}(f), which shows the SR of the five algorithms.
 The SR of the proposed solution remains at the highest level across all cases.

-\textit{4) Effect of application requirements:} Figure \ref{fig_6_datasize}(a) compares the VCPS quality of the four algorithms under different upper-layer application requirements on views, in which the average size of views required by different applications increases from 0.25$\times$ to 4$\times$, and the average view size of 1$\times$ is around 6.46 MB.
-As expected, the performance of all four algorithms gets worse when the average view size increases.
-In addition, the proposed solution keeps the highest VCPS quality compared with the RA, C-DDPG, and MAC in all cases.
-Figures \ref{fig_6_datasize}(b) and \ref{fig_6_datasize}(c) compare the average AoV and CR of the four algorithms.
-When the average view size is small (i.e. around 1.62 MB), the average AoV in the proposed solution is slightly lower than that in MAC and C-DDPG.
-Meanwhile, note that the CR of the proposed solution, MAC, and C-DDPG are similar.
+\textit{4) Effect of view requirements:} Fig. \ref{fig_6_datasize} compares the performance of the five algorithms under different requirements on views, in which the average size of views required by ITS applications increases from 0.25$\times$ to 4$\times$, and the average view size of 1$\times$ is around 6.46 MB.
+Fig. \ref{fig_6_datasize}(a) compares the VCPS quality of the five algorithms.
+As expected, the performance of all five algorithms gets worse when the average view size increases.
+The proposed solution outperforms RA, C-DDPG, MAC, and MAC-VBA by around 68.1\%, 23.5\%, 27.9\% and 4.9\%, respectively, in terms of maximizing the VCPS quality under different application requirements on views.
+Figs. \ref{fig_6_datasize}(b) and \ref{fig_6_datasize}(c) compare the average AoV and CR of the five algorithms.
+When the average view size is small (i.e., around 1.62 MB), the average AoV in the proposed solution is slightly lower than that in MAC and MAC-VBA.
+Meanwhile, note that the CR of the proposed solution, MAC, and MAC-VBA are similar.
 The reason is that a smaller data size has a higher probability of being successfully uploaded.